Choosing the perfect inflatable paddle board

 The key questions to answer before buying a SUP

 To start at the beginning.
-Before you can choose the right board, there are some key questions to answer:
+Before you can choose the right paddleboard, there are some key questions to answer:

-- What’s your total weight – including the kit you want to carry, and the weight of passengers you might want to carry?
+- What’s your total weight – including the kit you want to carry on your paddle board, and the weight of passengers you might want to carry?

-- Where are you on your SUP journey?
+- Where are you on your paddle boarding journey?

-- What type of environment do you want to paddle?
+- What type of environment do you want to paddleboard in?